SheffSix/SIMS2AD/README.md

 		$PrevDisabledUsers is a list of users who should be disabled, and already have been, not who shouldn't, which is where I was going wrong.
 I didn't implememnt that yet.
 D'oh!

-.DESCRIPTION
-This script runs reports from SIMS then creates and configures user accounts and groups based on the results of those reports.

 Permissions
 ###########